THEATRE | Rough Crossing at Leeds Grand

 Bill Kenwright presents Tom Stoppard’s comedy Rough Crossing at Leeds Grand Theatre.
 PHIL KIRBY survived.

 Mum always told me that if I had nothing nice to say, best say nothing at all.
-But then mum loved The Black and White Minstrel Show and insisted piccalilli went with everything, so I always questioned her judgement and rejected her council.
+But then mum loved The Black and White Minstrel Show and insisted piccalilli went with everything, so I always questioned her judgement and rejected her advice.

-It’s not an adage that’s applicable to a theatre review anyhow.
-Saying something here is obligatory.
-You accept the press tickets in good faith, and there’s an unwritten contract that you’ll deliver 600 words within 24 hours.
-And everyone wants to be nice, even me (I know there are people out there who would scoff at that claim, but they are a dismal, stoney-faced lot and can sod off.)
+As a reviewer you accept the press tickets in good faith, and there’s an unwritten contract that you’ll deliver 600 words within 24 hours come rain, shine, or raging hangover.
+And everyone wants to be nice, even me.
+(Yes, I know there are people out there who would scoff at that claim, but they are a dismal, stoney-faced, humourless lot and can sod off.)

 It was rough.
-It made me cross.
+And it made me cross.

-About ten minutes into the play – and the third repetition of the dipsomaniac Dvornichek gag, which was already twice too many for my liking – I was rocking in my seat, grimacing, grinding my teeth so badly I may have filed a molar right down to the nerve.
-In my head I hissed and booed and yelled, “get off.
-GET OFF!”
-Mum would at least have been proud that I’d managed to keep that to myself in what she called my “inside voice.”
+About ten minutes into the play – and the third repetition of the dipsomaniac Dvornichek gag, which was already three times too many for my liking – I was rocking in my seat, grimacing, grinding my teeth so badly I may have filed a molar right down to the nerve.
+In my head I threw imaginary bottles at the stage and hissed and booed and yelled, “get off.
+Get Off!
+OFF!”

 And then things nose-dived.